bwinter/tha/THA_MEETING.md

 ### Ground Rules:
 - Feeling comfortable to raise concerns is a sign of a healthy team.

+- Listen deeply enough to be changed.

 - The Team Health Assessment only works if we feel “psychologically safe."
   - This means that we agree that there will be no retaliation for things discussed, and team members will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.

-- Some things to help with that:
+- Some things to help support psychological safety:
     - During discussion, everyone should try their best to speak using I/Me statements, and should minimize their references to other peoples' thoughts and actions.
     - Avoid minimizing team mate's statements.
         - e.g. use “yes, and” language rather than “yes, but”s or “no”s.
     - 1 voice at a time:
     - Wiggly fingers or knocking for agreement.
     - Thumbs up for praise.
+    - Be present and use your active listening skills.

 - And finally, we all agree to the fundamental rule of retrospectives: we believe that everyone has performed to the best of their abilities with the information they had.

-- Use your active listening skills.
-  - Be present.
-  - Don’t bring devices.
-- Listen deeply enough to be changed.

 - [ ] Take a deep breath before we dive into the voting round.